- Can dachshunds go hiking?

 Why your dog should wear an Id tag and GPS tracker

-Keeping your dog on a leash will also prevent him from getting lost in the outdoors.
+Keeping your dog on a leash will also prevent him from getting lost outdoors.
 But just in case make your dog uses a collar with an id tag that has your phone number on it.
 Or even better consider using a GPS tracking collar.
 This will make finding your dog a lot easier if gets away from you on the trail.
 Speaking of collars, it is also a good idea for your dog to wear a flea and tick collar.
 Your dog can pick up fleas and ticks while hiking outdoors.

 Follow trail etiquette with dog poop bags

-Remember to clean after your dog and don’t leave any nasty surprises for other hikers.
+Remember to clean up after your dog and don’t leave any nasty surprises for other hikers.
 So, take some dog poop bags to pick up your dog’s gifts.
 It,s not enough to pick up your dog’s poop, you must carry it until you find a trash can where you can dispose of it properly.
 It can be very unpleasant to carry smelly poop bags with you while you are hiking.
 Bring some odor-proof zip bags to make things easier for yourself.

 Pack enough water and food